An earlier version of this page included a discussion of Hidden Markov Modelling. This has been moved to a dedicated

 We may now draw the same plots for other texts.
-The following is for the FSG transcription of the Voynich MS. It uses the same colour scale, which is not repeated.
+The following is for the FSG transliteration of the Voynich MS. It uses the same colour scale, which is not repeated.

 Figure 9: character pair frequency distribution for the Voynich MS text (FSG)

 We see immediately that there is a very different pattern.
 The difference may be characterised by two aspects:

 At this point we may come back to an observation about the behaviour of entropy in relation with simple substitution ciphers.
 In the above plots, the squares have been sorted from high to low frequency.
 These plots would remain completely unmodified if the text was passed through a simple substitution cipher.
 The only thing that would change would be the text symbols written near each row and column.

 Thus, if the text of Mattioli were encrypted by a simple substitution, this text would immediately become illegible, but the character pair plot as shown on this page would look identical to the one for the plain text (apart from the character labels).

-This clearly demonstrates that it is not possible to apply a simple substitution to the FSG transcription of the Voynich MS text, and come up with meaningful Latin.
+This clearly demonstrates that it is not possible to apply a simple substitution to the FSG transliteration of the Voynich MS text, and come up with meaningful Latin.
 Many character combinations will be missing.
 To visualise this, the following figure presents the two plots of the ratios, where the one for Latin and for the Voynich MS text (in FSG) are shown side by side.

 Figure 10: relative character pair distributions of Latin and Voynich text (FSG) compared

 Similar plots have been made for other plain texts and for the other Voynich MS transcriptions, which are shown below.

 Figure 11: relative character pair distributions for all 8 sample texts